MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Demos/Ignite_2025/IRM-1-insider-risk-management.md

    - Select **+ Add policy**
    - In the **Add DLP policies** select **Default policy for Teams**, then select **Add** at the bottom of the flyout.
-   - Once a policy has been selected, ensure you select the checkbox for **Generating alerts from selected DLP policies**.
+   - After you add the policy, select the checkbox for **Generating alerts from selected DLP policies**.

 1. Select **Save** at the bottom of the page.